GSDLabs-eu/nuker/README.md

 Same options as command line arguments, stored in a JSON.
 See in 'examples' folder.
 Run with `loadtest --config ./examples/config.json` You can add multiple tests to the the config file, they will be executed sequentially.
-`--verbose` is also available when using a config file.

 3) Results will be logged to a results.html file in the root directory.